mosip/documentation/docs/UIN-and-VID-Generation-Service-Functionality.md

 # VID Generation
 MOSIP will generate a pool of VIDs through a Batch Job.
 The number of VIDs generated will be configurable by the country.
 All the VIDs generated will be assigned a status _“Available”_ which means that the VID is available for allocation to a UIN.
 Any request for VID allocation will pick up VIDs which have this status.
 The Batch Job to generate the pool will run every time the number of VIDs in the pool reduces to a configured number.

-VID generation will happen according to the below logic.
+VID generation will happen according to the below logic:

 1. VID generated should contain the number of digits as configured.
 2. A generated VID should follow the below logic
     a.
 The number should not contain any alphanumeric characters
     b.
 The number should not contain any repeating numbers for 2 or more than 2 digits
     c.
 The number should not contain any sequential number for 3 or more than 3 digits